bytewizer/microserver/README.md

 ## Requirements

-**Software:**  <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS 2.0</a> or higher.
+**Software:**  <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio 2019</a> and <a href="https://www.ghielectronics.com/">GHI Electronics TinyCLR OS 2.1-Preview 4</a> or higher.
-**Hardware:** Project tested using SCD-20260D development board.
+**Hardware:** Project tested using FEZ Feather single board computers and SCD-20260D development board.
 **External RAM:** Devices with external RAM have the option of extending managed heap into **unsecure** external memory.
 TinyCLR Config can be used to extend the heap into external SDRAM increasing performance for simultaneous sessions.
 Please note this feature provides a large amount of managed heap space but data is stored outside of the microcontroller chip where it's less secure.

+## Nuget Packages
+Prebuild packages are available as attached artifacts on successful [action](https://github.com/microcompiler/microserver/actions) workflow builds.

 ## Give a Star! :star:

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

-## Nuget Packages
-Release candidate packages can be [downloaded](https://github.com/microcompiler/microserver/releases/tag/v2.0.0-rc.1) from releases as attached asset.
-Prebuild packages are available as artifacts on successful [action](https://github.com/microcompiler/microserver/actions) workflow builds.

 ## Getting Started